-What Does Decriminalization Mean?
+What Does Decriminalized Mean?

 In the last few years, we’ve seen a lot of news about decriminalizing marijuana.
 What exactly does this mean, and how does it impact drug charges and penalties?

-Decriminalization vs. Legalization
+Decriminalization vs. Legalization of Drugs

 A common misconception is that decriminalizing marijuana makes it legal.
 However, this is not the case.